Farley's & Sathers Candy Company: Ferrara Pan Candy

 In addition to sales of their own products, Ferrara Pan also acted as a distributor for products such as Kraft Toblerone chocolates.
 When Kraft ended that relationship in 2008, Ferrara invested more than $20 million in 2009 to develop and distribute its own version of a product with very similar packaging and characteristics of the lost Toblerone line.
 This product is no longer available.

 The son of Salvatore Ferrara II, the fourth generation, was seen as the successor of his father at the business.
 The son, named for his grandfather Nello, was a minor league hockey player, with a desk in the company's headquarters.

 Leslie Dashew, a partner with the Aspen Family Business Group and author of "The Keys to Family Business Success," said succession planning from founder to second generation is particularly challenging but can be hard for any generation, particularly if the leader becomes "very identified with the business."

 Such leaders, she said, "talk the talk and say, 'This a family business, we have members working here.'
 But they don't operate that way.
 It's like it's their fiefdom."

 That may be fine for shareholders if the business is doing well.

 "If you go through tough economic times, people may question that very powerful leader," Dashew said.
 "If things are going well, they might say, 'He's a genius.'
 But if they're not, (shareholders) may question things that were taken for granted, and then the power base is questioned."

 Another common problem is separating personal and professional relationships.

 "There are disparate value systems in the world of business and in the world of family," said Paul Karofsky, CEO of Transition Consulting Group.
 "In family, we're expected to grant unconditional love and appreciate each other and value each other for who they are, and in business we value for what they do and how well they do it."

 These value systems are "inherently incompatible," Kanofsky said.
 "And, as a result, this is one of the reasons why family businesses face so many more complex issues than nonfamily enterprises."

 He added that "survival to the fourth or fifth generation is remarkable."

-After a hundred years in business, the families controlling the company had grown in numbers, and splintered in what they wanted from the company.
-Dividends, capital appreciation, positions for themselves and family members, and/or power and prestige.

-It was finding a way to satisfy these varying wants and needs that would consume the greatest amount of time and effort in making a deal to sell the company.
+After a century in operation, the number of family members controlling the company had increased, along with differing priorities regarding dividends, capital appreciation, roles for relatives, and influence within the business.
+Reconciling these interests became a central factor in negotiations over the company’s sale.